tutrilla/startup/README.md

 - Your frontend calls your service endpoints: Yes, for getting and receiving language requests

+## Startup DB

+For this deliverable, I integrated MongoDB into the application

+- Created the MongoDB Atlas database

+- Eliminated local storage and added on the database for getting and storing language requests

+- It successfully stores the data into MongoDB

 ## Midterm Study Guide

 1. In the following code, what does the link element do?